gegedobruna/Schengo/README.md

 The Schengen 90/180 rule means that you can stay in the Schengen area for a maximum of 90 days within any 180-day period.
 This rule applies to non-EU citizens who don't need a visa to enter the Schengen area.

 ### Key Points:
-- 90 days maximum in any 180-day period
+- 90 days maximum in any 180-day rolling period
+- The 180-day window is calculated backwards from any given date
-- Days are counted from your first entry
+- Days are counted from your entry date
 - Includes all Schengen countries
-- Reset happens automatically after 180 days
+- Overlapping stays are automatically merged to prevent double-counting

 ### Schengen Countries:
 Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden, Switzerland

-## Contributing

-1. Fork the repository
-2. Create a feature branch: `git checkout -b feature/amazing-feature`
-3. Commit your changes: `git commit -m 'Add some amazing feature'`
-4. Push to the branch: `git push origin feature/amazing-feature`
-5. Open a Pull Request

 ## License